michael-a-green/machine-learning/projects/capstone/capstone_report_michael.md

 There are several interesting properties of these mazes that needed to be taken into account when devising a effective algorithm to enable the robot to traverse the mazes.

 * _Maze size_: Larger mazes may take longer to traverse than smaller mazes
-* _Number of dead ends_: The number of dead ends (marked in maze 3 by the red circles in the diagram below) may result in the robot to taking longer to traverse a maze and there may be multiple approaches/heuristics that may have to be implemented in the robot's traversal algorithm to effectively identify and move out of dead ends.
+* _Number of dead ends_: The number of dead ends (marked in maze 3 by the red circles in the diagram below) may result in the robot taking longer to traverse a maze and there may be multiple approaches/heuristics that may have to be implemented in the robot's traversal algorithm to effectively identify and move out of dead ends.
-* _Number of loops_: The number and size of loops (some in maze 3 with the green lines in the diagram below) in a maze can also result in the robot taking longer than usual to traverse a maze as the robot could possibly think that because it's moving at every time step that it is making progress towards a _goal square_ when in fact it's just traveling in a loop.
+* _Number of loops_: The number and size of loops (some in maze 3 with the green lines in the diagram below) in a maze can also result in the robot taking longer than usual to traverse a maze as the robot could possibly think that because it's moving at every time step that it is making progress towards a goal square when in fact it's just traveling in a loop.
 Again the algorithm must be tuned to learn about loops and move out of them.

 ![Maze 3 Dead Ends And Loops](maze3_deadends_loops.jpg)